RaonControl/siteApps/README.md

    $ . ~/epics/R3.14.12.5/setEpicsEnv.sh
    ```

-   or if one has the provided .bash_aliases
+   or if one has the provided .bash_aliases, type

    ```bash
    $ epicsenv